cmwylie19/peppr/docs/040_pepr-tutorials/020_create-pepr-dashboard.md

 http://monitoring-kube-prometh-prometheus.default:9090/

-You should now be able to select the Pepr Dashboard from the Grafana UI in the "Dashboards" section.
+You should now be able to select the peppr Dashboard from the Grafana UI in the "Dashboards" section.

 Note: The dashboard may take a few minutes to populate with data.

 ## Summary

-This tutorial demonstrated how to use Prometheus and Grafana to display metrics from your Pepr instance.
-If you have questions about Pepr metrics or dashboards, please reach out to us on [Slack](https://kubernetes.slack.com/archives/C06DGH40UCB) or [GitHub Issues](https://github.com/cmwylie19/peppr/issues)
+This tutorial demonstrated how to use Prometheus and Grafana to display metrics from your peppr instance.
+If you have questions about peppr metrics or dashboards, please reach out to us on [Slack](https://kubernetes.slack.com/archives/C06DGH40UCB) or [GitHub Issues](https://github.com/cmwylie19/peppr/issues)